jdmonin/JSettlers2/doc/Readme.developer.md

 and then read in the bot's brain class.
 For an example see `Sample3PBrain.setOurPlayerData()`.

+If human players will be creating games, but your bots don't support the sea board/scenarios or 6-player games, you can disallow those game types at the server with one or both of these flag properties:

+- `-Djsettlers.game.disallow.6player=Y`
+- `-Djsettlers.game.disallow.sea_board=Y`

 ### Running robot-only games

 For bot testing and statistics, you can have the server run some robot-only